Mikoyan MiG-29M: Egypt

 Egypt signed a contract for 46 MiG-29M/M2 in April 2015, with deliveries to be completed by 2020.
 The Egyptian variant is designated as the MiG-29M (9.41SM) for the single seater, and MiG-29M2 (9.47SM) for the two seater.
 They are in many aspects similar to the MiG-35, which was first displayed in Lukhovitsy in January 2017.

 The Egyptian MiG's include the upgraded RD-33MK smokeless engines, Zhuk-ME pulse-doppler radar, latest OLS-UE electro-optical targeting station, which feeds both TV and IR imagery to the cockpit display and includes a laser rangefinder, unlike previous IRSTs installed on MiG-29s that only featured IR imagery, and the T220/e targeting pod, allowing the utilization of precision-guided munitions, as well as unguided bombs with a low circular error probability.
 For electronic warfare purposes, the aircraft will be supplied with the MSP-418K active jammer pod which uses DRFM technology to spoof radar-guided missiles.
 The pod was previously displayed at MAKS air shows and is yet to enter service with the Russian Air Force.

 The country received its first batch of MiG-29M/M2s in April 2017, and by the end of the year had 15 aircraft in its inventory.
 A proposed modernization is intended to follow in 2020, providing refinements to the airborne radar, software and other avionics.
 The Egyptian Air Force is expected to keep its MiG-29Ms in service until 2060.

 On 3 November 2018, an Egyptian Air Force MiG-29Ms crashed due to a technical malfunction when on a routine training flight.
 Pilot ejected safely.

+Five of the MiG-29s were at Merowe Air Base at the start of the 2023 Sudan clashes where they were captured by the Rapid Support Forces.
+By 17 April 2023, satellite imagary appeared to show at least one had been destroyed and two damaged.

 Syria

-The Syrian Air Force reportedly agreed to buy 24 MiG-29M/M2s in 2012.
+A first contract for 12 of the new fighters was signed in 2007, making the Syrian Air Force the very first client, with deliveries set to be completed by 2012.
+Syria reportedly agreed to buy 12 additional MiG-29M/M2s in 2012.
 In July 2012 at the Farnborough Air Show, Russia announced it would not deliver weapons, including combat aircraft, to Syria due to the ongoing Syria Civil War.
 On 31 May 2013, RSK MiG's director general, Sergei Korotkov, stated that the company plans to sign a contract with Syria to deliver "more than 10" MiG-29 M/M2 and that a Syrian delegation was in Moscow to discuss terms and deadlines of a new contract supplying fighter jets to Syria.
-At the end of May 2020, a batch of MiG-29 of unknown version has been delivered.
+At the end of May 2020, a batch of 12 MiG-29SMTs has been delivered.